ecsyjs/ecsy/docs/manual/Architecture.md

 }
 ```

-A system should always extends from the `System` class and can implement two functions:
+A system should always extends from the `System` class and it can implement two functions:
-- `init()`: This function is called when the system is registered in a world (Calling `world.registerSystem` **link**) and can be used to initialize anything the system needs.
+- `init()`: This function is called when the system is registered in a world (Calling `world.registerSystem` **TODO: link**) and can be used to initialize anything the system needs.
-- `execute(deltaTime, elapsedTime)`: It will get called each frame by default (unless you are using a custom scheduler).
+- `execute(deltaTime, elapsedTime)`: It will get called each frame by default (unless a custom scheduler is being used).
 Usually it will be used to loop through the lists of entities from each query and process the value of theirs components.

-Systems could define one or more queries (**LINK**) by setting the static `queries` attribute:
+Systems could define one or more queries (**TODO: LINK**) by setting the static `queries` attribute:

 ```javascript
 SystemName.queries = {